lemquan/Linear-Regression-in-Scala/README.md

 This is a simple example of Linear Regression in Scala with gradient descent to optimise the parameters and an analytical version where we directly solve the matrix.
 The file grad_lr.scala provides the whole class.
 There is a file of a simple data where we preform the prediction as well.
 We will delve into some theory, but the core of this tutorial is to see the use of Scala for matrix operations and ML.

 # Running the code
-The code is packaged with SBT to include breeze.
+The code is packaged with SBT to include breeze for plotting and matrix operations.
 Ensure that Scala and SBT are installed.
 You may need to change build.sbt to reflect your version of scala. (line 5).
 As plotting is enable, Mac users may need to enable X11.
 My development is done on a Vagrant Ubuntu box.

 To run:
 ```